Mayvis/mayvis-blog/content/blog/react-intermediate-part/index.md

 });
 ```

-Mocking the API for test performance by installing the library called `jest-fetch-mock`.
+Mocking the API for optimizing the test performance by installing the library called `jest-fetch-mock`.

 ```json
 // package.json -> jest configuration part